tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 Azure effectively replaces the job that NGINX would normally do.
 It comes with a very conservative default configuration, so you will find that even on the more powerful App Plans, HTTP requests will get queued.
 The more requests you throw at it, the longer the queue will get, even when the CPU is idle.

-Instead, you can change the startup script by adding a file to your repository (called `startup.txt`) with the command to run.
+Instead, you can change the startup script by adding a file to your repository with the command(s) to run.
 I recommend using this to increase the number of Gunicorn threads and workers.

 For Django 3, on the P2V2 Service Plan, use ASGI (async WSGI) instead of WSGI.
 The response time will remain the same, but the application will handle multiple simultaneous requests without blocking workers.
 This is my preferred configuration.
 Later in the article we will do some benchmarking if you want to adjust the workers and threads: